Art Style & Movement

 -

-2D, 3D, CGI, VFX: Romanticism is the primary source for “Cinematic Lighting.”
-The concept of a lone character standing against a massive, CG-rendered landscape (Environment Concept Art) is a direct descendant of Friedrich’s paintings.
+2D, 3D, CGI, VFX: Romanticism is the blueprint for “Cinematic Lighting.”
+The concept of a lone character standing against a massive, CG-rendered landscape—a staple of modern environment concept art—is a direct descendant of the Romantic Sublime.

 -

-Modern Legacy: The visual language of films like The Revenant, The Northman, and the wide, atmospheric shots in Lord of the Rings are modern digital versions of the Romantic Sublime.
+Modern Legacy: Visible in the vast, atmospheric cinematography of films like The Revenant, The Northman, and the wide shots of Middle-earth in The Lord of the Rings.

 Modern Influence: AI & Hybrid Media